saranshabd/README/README.md

 Welcome to my corner on the internet!

-I am a Founding Member at an early-stage YC fintech startup, Swadesh, where I work as a Software Engineer.
-I have graduated recently, in 2021, from an undergraduate degree in Computer Science and Engineering.
+I work as a Software Engineer at smallcase, which is a platform to invest in model portfolios of stocks, ETFs and REITs.
+Prior to that, I worked at a bunch of tech companies ranging from a unicorn in India to an early-stage YC fintech startup.

+Also, I volunteer at iSPIRT to build impactful products for the Indian masses.
+Currently, I am working on the Indian Software Product Registry (ISPR).

-I like reading books, particularly non-fiction, though I cannot say I am an active reader having read only a limited number of books.
-Besides that, I have been following Football since my childhood and only recently started watching Formula 1.
+I like reading books, particularly non-fiction.
+Besides that, I have been following Football since my early childhood, and only recently started watching Formula 1.

 Head out to [my website](https://saranshabd.com) to know more!